U.S. Olympic women's hockey roster named at Winter Classic

 Stecklein and Kessel will play in their third Olympics.
 Bozek, Brandt, Cameranesi, Pannek and Rooney are two-time Olympians.

-Other Olympic veterans on the team include four-time Winter Games participant Hilary Knight and three-time Olympians Brianna Decker and Kendall Coyne Schofield.
-All three goaltenders — Rooney, Nicole Hensley and Alex Cavallini — were part of the 2018 team at the Pyeongchang Games.
+Other Olympic veterans on the team include three-time Olympians Brianna Decker and Kendall Coyne Schofield.
+All three goaltenders — Rooney, Nicole Hensley and Alex Cavallini— were part of the 2018 team at the Pyeongchang Games.
 Cayla Barnes, Megan Keller and Alex Carpenter also made the Olympic team for the second time.

-The team for the Beijing Games will be coached by Joel Johnson, who became head coach of the St. Thomas women's team last year after a long tenure on the Gophers coaching staff.

-The locker room was renovated before 28 players began the residency period in October.
-In addition to the facility, being in Minnesota has allowed the team to play more games, a change requested by players.

-"You can have a practice, and it can be great,'' Johnson said.
-"But there's something about playing the actual game.
-Whether you win or lose, you learn a lot.
-That's been an intentional change, and I think it's been a really positive one.''
+"We're excited about the opportunities we have in Minnesota,'' Johnson said.
+"We have a lot of resources here, from our training environment in Blaine to the chances to scrimmage teams to the great facilities here.
+We feel like we're going to be well-prepared as we go to Beijing.''

+The Americans went 2-4 against Canada before the final three games were canceled because of positive COVID-19 tests in Canada's program.

-The Olympic team is scheduled to travel to Beijing on Jan.
-27. Part of Group A, the U.S. will play preliminary-round games against Finland (Feb.
-3), Russia (Feb.
+The U.S. begins the Olympic tournament Feb.
+3 against Finland.
+It also will play preliminary-round games against Russia (Feb.
 5), Switzerland (Feb.
 6) and Canada (Feb.
 8).
 The quarterfinals, semifinals and medal rounds are scheduled from Feb.
 11-17.